 The candidate must be a woman researcher, no more than 10 years from receiving her Ph.D. by the nomination deadline.
 The candidate must have achieved early career excellence via her research and technical contributions to Information Theory and its applications.
 The candidate may be from any geographic region and any organization, e.g., academia, industry, or government.
 The candidate must be able to deliver an excellent lecture at an Information Theory School.
 The candidate must not have been previously recognized as an ITSoc Goldsmith Lecturer.

-Nominations for the Goldsmith Lecturer should be submitted by October 1 using the online form.
+Nominations for the Goldsmith Lecturer should be submitted using the online form.

 The IEEE Information Theory Society acknowledges the financial support from the following corporate sponsors to the Goldsmith Lecturer Program:

 Gold Sponsors: Huawei, Intel, Nokia, Qualcomm